In August 2019 GPG Suite 2019.1 introduced a new default key server.

 Pervious versions of GPG Suite used sks key servers.
 Late June 2019 an attack was discovered.
 In that attack a large number of signatures is added to a key and uploaded to the key servers, rendering those keys unusable.
 Downloading such a "poisoned" key may corrupt the gpg setup and can result in crashes in GPG Mail or GPG Keychain.

-We are aware of four keys which have been affected.
+We are aware of a very small number of keys which have been affected.
 Other keys could be affected in the future.

 The new default key server is keys.openpgp.org.
-It allows for more privacy control for users and avoids problems encountered in the past:
+It allows for much improved privacy control for users and avoids problems encountered in the past: